Proof #4 - Think about science|

 The Oxford team, as Florey's researchers have become known, began experimenting with the penicillin mold.
 They took it one step further than Fleming did: they did not just try it topically or in a petri dish, but injected it in live mice.
 With controlled experimentation, they found it cured mice with bacterial infections.
 They went on to try it on a few human subjects and saw amazing results.
 By now it was 1941, and England was at war.
 As Fleming first foresaw, the wartime need for an antibacterial was great, but resources were tight and penicillin still very experimental.
 Florey had connections at the Rockefeller Foundation in the United States, however, and it funded further research.

 All of science works in this way.
-Only by assuming that God is imaginary and prayer is meaningless can science proceed.
+Only by assuming that prayer is meaningless and that the universe is free of miracles from God can science proceed.
+And as expected, we find not a single theistic explanation in science.

 © Copyright 2007-2014.
 All rights reserved.